 A kitten heel is a short, slender heel, usually from 1.5 inches to 1.75 inches high, with a slight curve setting the heel in from the back edge of the shoe.
 Known to be the favourite of power packed women like Audrey Hepburn, Michelle Obama, and Hilary Clinton, these are on the top 5 list of best women formal shoes.

 A staple in most winter wardrobes around the world today, boots were not recognised as high fashion footwear until the 1970s.
 They could also be used as a type of formal shoes for girls.

 5. Ankle Strap Heels

 Also known as the women’s T-strap sandal, this type of shoe was first popularized during the 1920s.
-The style featured a pointed toe with a strap that reached toward the ankle from the centre of the toe to a horizontal strap circling the ankle.
-It’s debatable if they could be considered a one of the types of formal shoes.
+The style featured a pointed toe with a strap that reached toward the ankle from the center of the toe to a flat belt circling the ankle.
+It’s debatable if they could be considered one of the types of formal shoes.